akshaykulkarni07/deep_learning_models/README.md

-## Use of various deep learning models to classify flowers.
+## Implementation of various deep learning models from scratch
 Models are implemented from scratch in PyTorch using only tensor operations.

 Models Implemented :